diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 verdi data vasp-potcar uploadfamily --path=/tmp/{archive} --name=PBE.54 --description="PBE potentials version 54"
 ```

 To check that the installation has been done correctly, you can run the command `verdi data vasp-potcar listfamilies`.
-The output of this command must **not** be empty.
+The output of this command **must not be empty**.

 > Once you've installed the data, we recommend that you stop the instance and start a new one, without mounting the `/tmp` folder on the container.